What Is the Newest Treatment for Spinal Stenosis?

 What Is the Newest Treatment for Severe Lumbar Spinal Stenosis?

-The latest lumbar spinal stenosis treatment has been referred to with many different names, including non-fusion implant and dynamic stabilization system, among others.
+The newest lumbar spinal stenosis treatment has been referred to with many different names, including non-fusion implant and dynamic stabilization system, among others.
 These names all refer to devices that are used in place of spinal fusion to provide stability and symptom relief.
 Premia Spine TOPS System is the best one.

 Non-fusion implants establish a controlled range of motion in the affected vertebrae.
 They replace the tissue removed during decompression surgery, ensuring that the spine remains stable after the procedure.

 In addition to spinal stenosis, many dynamic stabilization systems can effectively treat spondylolisthesis and degenerative disc disease.
-But, as the latest treatment option for spinal stenosis, dynamic stabilization systems aren’t yet being used throughout the U.S.
+But, as the newest treatment option for spinal stenosis, dynamic stabilization systems aren’t yet being used throughout the U.S.

 Take back control of your life with Premia Spine!